-All notifications related to student registration or other Harper College business activities are sent to students via G-mail account that is assigned to them by Harper College upon registration.
+All notifications related to student registration or other Harper College business activities are sent to students via a G-mail account that is assigned to them by Harper College upon registration.
 Students access the G-mail account via an icon in the student portal.

 Please check this e-mail frequently for College correspondence.
-To forward e-mails from this account to a personal e-mail account please follow the instructions for forwarding Harper e-mail available to http://harper.blackboard.com/.
+To forward e-mails from this account to a personal e-mail account please follow the instructions for forwarding Harper e-mail available to <a href="http://httpi